 While the inside of the Old State House rocked with political defiance, outside the Old State House Adams and his fellow radicals urged Boston merchants not to import luxury goods from Britain.
 They encouraged the people of Massachusetts to become more self-sufficient.
 A grassroots program of intimidation against the Customs Commissioners and their staff also began at this time and although there is no evidence that Adams supported this, he certainly did not discourage it.
 In response to growing civil disobedience and threats of violence against them, the Commissioners requested that a force of the King’s Army be dispatched to Boston to serve as peacekeepers.
 Rumors circulated in the late Summer that an army would soon occupy Boston.

-British citizens in the 18th century widely believed that a standing army posed a threat to the liberties of the people.
+British citizens in the 1700s widely believed that a standing army posed a threat to the liberties of the people.
 Outraged by the seemingly imminent arrival of troops in Boston, Adams called for a special town meeting to be convened in Faneuil Hall.
 Careful not to provoke outright civil war, the meeting was held under the pretext of discussing how to defend the town against a possible French attack.
 The meeting voted to ask the Governor to call the Massachusetts Legislature back into session and address the current events.
 The Governor refused and Adams responded by calling for a convention of all Massachusetts towns to meet in Faneuil Hall.
 Sixty seven towns sent representatives.
 For all intents and purposes, this served as a meeting of the Legislature without the Royal Governor’s approval.
 A foreshadowing the creation of the Provincial Congress created in 1774?
 The convention passed several resolutions in protest but nothing material resulted from the meeting.

 Fanning the Flames of Resistance